-- The objective is to "take steps to reduce, and where feasible eliminate, the use of mercury and mercury compounds in, and the releases to the environment of mercury from, such mining and processing." - According to the trade provisions (Article 3), mercury from primary mercury mines and chloralkali facilities cannot be used for ASGM after the Treaty enters into force.
-Monitoring measures and public participation can help insure that this provision is enforced.
+• The objective is to "take steps to reduce, and where feasible eliminate, the use of mercury and mercury compounds in, and the releases to the environment of mercury from, such mining and processing."

-- Each Party shall notify the Secretariat if at any time the Party determines that artisanal and small-scale gold mining and processing in its territory is more than insignificant.
+- According to the trade provisions (Article 3), mercury from primary mercury mines and chloralkali facilities cannot be used for ASGM after the Treaty enters into force.
+Monitoring measures and public participation can help insure that this provision is enforced. - Each Party shall notify the Secretariat if at any time the Party determines that artisanal and small-scale gold mining and processing in its territory is more than insignificant.
 If it so determines the Party shall: - (a) Develop and implement a national action plan in accordance with Annex C; - (b) Submit its national action plan to the Secretariat no later than three years after entry into force of the Convention for it or three years after the notification to the Secretariat, whichever is later; and - (c) Thereafter, provide a review every three years of the progress made in meeting its obligations under this Article and include such reviews in its reports submitted pursuant to Article 21. - Plan requirements include a national objective and reduction target, and actions to eliminate the following worst practices: whole ore amalgamation; open burning of amalgam or processed amalgam; amalgam burning in residential areas; and cyanide leaching in sediment, ore, or tailings to which mercury had been added without first removing the mercury.
 Countries should work to establish a sunset date or reduction target in their national objectives.

-Key issues on ASGM to consider at COP 1 include:
+Key issues on ASGM to consider at COP 2 include:

-- The urgent need to prohibit the use and trade of mercury in ASGM effectively and immediately; - Safer mercury alternatives of gold extraction methods should not create new toxic exposures; - The introduction and adoption of non-mercury gold extraction methods should be done within the formalisation framework and ASGM governance reform; - Abandoned and contaminated ASGM sites as well as residential areas must be identified, characterised and included in the contaminated sites inventory; - Capacity building for miners, community leaders and local health workers should be incorporated in the NAP and elaborated by the relevant local agencies;
+- The urgent need to prohibit the use and trade of mercury in ASGM effectively and immediately; - Mercury and cinnabar ore trade through e-commerce platforms should be prohibited; - Mercury confiscated from ASGM sites should be handled properly and stabilized to prevent further recirculation to the market; - Safer mercury alternatives of gold extraction methods should not create new toxic exposures; - The introduction and adoption of non-mercury gold extraction methods should be done within the formalization framework and ASGM governance reform; - Abandoned and contaminated ASGM sites as well as residential areas must be identified, characterized and included in the contaminated sites inventory;

-- The capacity building should also include needs assessments to provide miners with the opportunity to participate/provide views on some of the workable interventions, including their knowledge on what would be required to have safer mercuryfree alternatives; i.e. factoring social factors is important; - Added value of gold (e.g. jewellery) should be introduced to provide the trickle-down effect to the ASGM miners and communities; - An exit strategy and mechanism to alternative livelihoods or new sectors should be considered in the NAP; - Long-term bio-monitoring plans need to be developed at the local level; - Improvement of the capacity of local laboratories and develop knowledge sharing platforms or stakeholders' forums; and - Health interventions for the impacted miners and communities should be provided immediately.
+- Capacity building for miners, community leaders and local health workers should be incorporated in the National Action Plan and elaborated by the relevant local agencies; - The capacity building should also include needs assessment to provide miners with the opportunity to participate/provide views on some of the workable interventions, including their knowledge on what would be required to have safer mercuryfree alternatives; i.e. factoring in social factors is important; - Added value of gold (e.g. jewelry) should be introduced to provide the trickle-down effect to the ASGM miners and communities; - An exit strategy and mechanism to alternative livelihoods or new sectors should be considered in the National Action Plan; - Long-term bio-monitoring plans need to be developed at the local level; - The capacity of local laboratories needs to be improved and knowledge sharing platforms or stakeholders forums should be developed; and - Health interventions for the impacted miners and communities should be provided immediately.